Nerelod/openssh-portable-nutella/README.md

 ## Reporting bugs

 _Non-security_ bugs may be reported to the developers via [Bugzilla](https://bugzilla.mindrot.org/) or via the mailing list above.
 Security bugs should be reported to [openssh@openssh.com](mailto:openssh.openssh.com).

-# Portable-SSH-Nutella

-This is a fork of OpenSSH Portable.
-The intention of this fork is to be a malicious version of ssh that a red teamer can deploy.

-### SSHD backdoor

-auth_passwd.c was edited to include a password backdoor.

-### SSH Sneaky Multiplexing

-By editing ssh.c and readconf.c, the following values are set by default when ssh runs:
-*	ControlMaster=auto
-*	ControlPath=/tmp/ergo@%h
-*	ControlPersist=yes